chef/chef-web-docs/themes/docs-new/layouts/shortcodes/system_requirements_server_software.md

     group accounts, ensure that the correct users and groups exist before reconfiguring
 - **Firewalls and ports** --- If host-based firewalls (iptables, ufw, etc.) are being used, ensure that ports 80 and 443 are open.
-These ports are used by the **nginx** service

 In addition: